ScienceComputing/Python_Programming/Data_Structure_Algorithm/Depth_First_Search.md

 - Three methods exist for traversing a binary tree with depth-first search: in-order traversal, pre-order traversal, and post-order traversal.

 ## In-order traversal
-- Traverse the left subtree of the current node, followed by the current node, and finally,the right subtree.
+- Traverse the left subtree of the current node, followed by the current node, and finally, the right subtree.
 Its complexity is $O(n)$ where n is the number of nodes.

 ```
 def in_order(self, current_node):